netarchivesuite/solrwayback/README.md

 Copy arc/warc files into folder: /solrwayback_package/indexing/warcs
 Start indexing:  call indexing/batch_warc_folder.sh
 Indexing can take up to 10 minutes/GB files.
 After indexing, the warc-files must stay in the same folder for solrwayback to work.
-There can be up to 5 minutes delay before the indexed file are visible from search.
+There can be up to 5 minutes delay before the indexed files are visible from search.
 Visit this url after index job have finished to commit them instantly: http://localhost:8983/solr/netarchivebuilder/update?commit=true

 Deleting an Index:
 If you want to index a new collection into solr and remove the old index.